LLNL/blt/docs/api/target.rst

 Install BLT-provided third-party library targets to the given export set.

+EXPORT
+  CMake export set the targets are being added to

+NAMESPACE
+  Namespace prefix for each exported target

 This macro will add all the enabled third-party library targets (e.g. ``cuda``, ``blt::hip``, ``mpi``, etc.) to the given export set, with the optional namespace.
 This allows downstream projects to import and use any targets that depend on BLT